 Based on the soil conditions encountered at the boring locations, the following parameters may be used in the design of new retaining walls for this site.
 We have provided parameters assuming the use of on-site soils for retaining wall backfill.
-The on-site soils generally consist of silty sands, sandy silts and sands.
-Based on their classification, these materials are expected to possess a friction angle of at least 30 degrees when compacted to at least 90 percent of the ASTM D-1557 maximum dry density.
+The on-site soils generally consist of silty sands and sandy silts.
+Based on their classification, these materials are expected to possess a friction angle of at least 30 degrees.